 We then came within hell’s territories, placed in the caverns of the infernal deep in the center of the earth.
 There, in a sulfurous lake of liquid fire, sat Lucifer upon a burning throne.
 His horrid eyes sparkled with hellish fury, as full of rage as his strong anger could make him […] “What would the Thunderer have?” said he.
 “He has my heaven already, whose radiant scepter this bold hand should bear.
 Instead of those never fading fields of light, He confines me here in this dark house of death, sorrow, and woe! […] Nor would I fear the utmost of His power, though He had fiercer flames than these to throw me in.
 Although I lost the battle that day, the fault was not mine!
 No winged spirit in heaven strove better for the victory than I did.
 But, ah!” he continued with a changed voice, “that day is lost, and I am forever doomed to these dark territories!

 In this case the devil is chained and imprisoned forever, which seems to contradict the interpretation that this does happen only at a future time.
-Once again, we can identify the risk to develop, on the basis of such kind of visions an erroneous eschatology of the end times.
+Once again, we can identify the risk to develop, based on such kind of visions an erroneous eschatology of the end times.

 Not that divine visions belong to a bygone era, but more and more visions are divine only in appearance.